mincong-h/jimi-cli/docs/real-estate.md

 **Definition:** Review of all legal aspects and administrative constraints.

 **Interest:** Identifies potential roadblocks and future constraints.
-Information from listings: Property rights type, urbanisme constraints.
+Avoid potential legal issues that could delay the purchase or devalue the property.

+**Information from listings:**

+* Property rights type (full ownership vs. co-op)
+* Any legal disputes or liens on the property
+* Urbanisme constraints
+* Compliance with zoning laws and permits for existing structures.

 **Additional required information:**

 * Full notarial documentation
+* Confirm no ongoing disputes with neighbors or co-owners
 * Servitudes and easements
 * Cadastral extracts
 * PPRI (flood risk) zoning
+* Check the minutes of recent HOA meetings for red flags

 ### Market Dynamics